k2view-academy/K2View-Academy/articles/26_fabric_security/04a_secret_manager.md

 - PASSWORD
 - RESOURCE_ID
 - USE_MANAGED_IDENTITY_AUTH
-- ENDPOINT_TEMPLATE - by default it is https://{key_vault_name}.vault.azure.net, so otherwise it is different, this property is optional and Fabric uses this default, according to thr key vault name.
+- ENDPOINT_TEMPLATE - by default it is https://{key_vault_name}.vault.azure.net, so otherwise it is different, this property is optional and Fabric uses this default, according to the key vault name.

 ### Interface Connection Details Settings

- To sign an interface connection details property to be taken from the secret manager, you shall use this pattern in its value:
+To sign an interface connection details property to be taken from the Secrets Manager, you shall use this pattern in its value:

 ${secretmanager:\<id-at-seceret-manager\>}
 For example: ${secretmanager:mysql.password}